1. How does a virtual law office operate?

 12. What kind of administrative support and business services can I get?

-We offer live reception, administrative assistance, mail services, marketing services, meeting and travel support, document translations (in person and virtually), billing and receivables management, payables management, and video conferencing.
+We offer live reception, administrative assistance, and mail services.
+Marketing services and meeting and travel support, document translations (in person and virtually).
+Billing and receivables management, payables management, and video conferencing.
 We also provide certain concierge services and have earned a reputation for developing new services to meet unique client needs.

 13.What legal support services can I obtain from Legal Edge Services?

 ’ refers to all of the support an attorney needs to manage a law practice.
 This includes scheduling hearings, trials, depositions, and mediation meetings.
 It also includes court reporting services, transcriptions, legal research, document prep and other paralegal services, and notary public services (in person and remote).
 In addition, we provide legal bookkeeping and trust accounting services, registered agent and business formation services, and licensing along with trademark and FDA registrations.
 We also perform client intake services to your specifications.